erkamguresen/state/README.md

 > before class

-Prepare at least one difficulty your team had last week that you would like to discuss.
-Open a new issue in your class repo describing what your team struggled with, be sure to:

-- describe the challenge your team faced
-- link to your project repo
-- use the milestone `state`
-- label it `help-wanted` and `week-2`
-- assign your group members

 ### During Class

 #### Before Break

-We will read through all the issues posted by your class then pick one or two to solve as a class.
-Someone from the selected team(s) will share their screen and we'll resolve the issue all together.

 #### After Break

-Break into small groups and make a plan for the next week:

-- what went well last week? what was challenging?
-- what features should you put aside to finish on time?
-- what can you do better this week?
-- take some time to update your issues, labels, and project board

 ### After Class

 > after class

-Finish up the JS Quiz from last week.

 </details>
 <br>